 Highlights include:

-Google’s privacy policy is everything you’d expect from a data giant: incredibly detailed, multilingual, and focused on user understanding and rights.
+Google’s privacy policy matches its scale: multilingual, comprehensive, and focused on user understanding and control.

 Notable features include: